Ron-Madan/Portfolio/StreetFighter Game/README.md

-This is a Java implementation of the popular 'Street Fighter' game.
-Players can jump, throw fireballs, block attacks, and kick their opponents.

 For my Grade 12 Computer Science course’s Culminating Task, I had to create some sort of game using the Java programming language.
 I chose to recreate a version of the popular platformer game, Street Fighter, which is similar to games like Injustice and Mortal Kombat.
 It is a 2 player game and the goal is to knock out your opponent.
 However, instead of being a simple boxing match, players can use cool abilities to aid them in their task.
 In my version of the game, players can ‘hadouken’ (which is game talk for throwing a fireball), kick, block, and jump.

 Here is a demo of the game in action: